thanhtri/plagiarism_programming/readme.md

 Go to Site Administrator → Plugin → Plagiarism Prevention → Programming Assignment to configure the plugin.
 The following options are provided:
 * Enable this plugin globally or for specific courses.
 * MOSS Userid: the userid emailed to you when registered for MOSS.
 If you find it difficult to locate the userid in that email.
 Just copy the entire email to the textbox below (you need either find the user id or copy the email.
 You don't need to do both)

+### 5.2.1 Capabilites
+There are 3 new capabilites for this plugins: Change settings (in submission settings), trigger manual scan and mark pair (as suspicious or normal).

+The standard settings are pretty conservative, only allowing teachers and managers to have alle rights.
+You probably want to give non-editing teachers the mark pairs-capability.

 ## 6. Assignment settings
 Once the plugin is enabled, users will see the 'Source code plagiarism detection' block when creating or editing an assignment.